-For information about this report or your water quality information in general, please contact the City Utilities Department at (949) 644-3011.
+For information about this report or your water quality information in general, please contact the City of Newport Beach Utilities Department at (949) 644-3011.

-The City of Newport Beach Council meetings begin at 7:00 p.m. on the second and fourth Tuesday of each month and are open to the public.
+The City of Newport Beach Council meetings are held on the second and fourth Tuesday of each month and are open to the public.
 Meetings are held at the Council Chambers located at 100 Civic Center Drive, Newport Beach.
-Matters from the public are heard at each meeting.
 Please feel free to participate in these meetings.